annikaclarkedeeson/nutrient-db/README.md

 #### Export data as json
 ##### -e, --export

-Export the data as json by printing out each document to the console.
+Export the data as json.
 The format of the json is a custom schema where each json document represents a unqiue food item from the food descriptions table.
 All other information is attached to these individual documents.

-Since the program prints to standard out by defautl you can redirect the output to a file, for example:
+Exports to nutrients.json:

-<pre><code>python nutrient.py -e > nutrients.json</code></pre>
+<pre><code>python nutrient.py -e</code></pre>

-#### Export to mongo

-To export the data to a mongodb you must provide the following options.
-Any missing options (except -mport which defaults to 27017) will result in the program not trying to export to mongo.

-The program will always try an upsert based on the NDB_No of the food item.
-That means you can safely run the script multiple times to refresh existing info.
+##### -be, --batchexport

+Export the data as json in batches of 200 per file.
+The format of the json is a custom schema where each json document represents a unqiue food item from the food descriptions table.
+All other information is attached to these individual documents.

+Exports to nutrients[x].json:

-<pre><code>python nutrient.py --mhost localhost --mport 27017 --mdb mydatabase --mcoll mycollection</code></pre>
+<pre><code>python nutrient.py -be</code></pre>

-##### --mhost [default: localhost]

-The hostname of the mongo instance.

-##### --mport [default: 27017]

-The port of the mongo instance.

-##### --mdb

-Name of the mongo database to connect to.

-##### --mcoll

-Name of the collection to insert the documents into.

 Notes on Data